thestalkers/policies/com/github/docs/pt-site-policy-other-site-policies-github-logo-policy.md

-Política de logotipo do GitHub - GitHub Docs
+Política de logotipo do GitHub - Documentos do GitHub

 [Skip to main content](#main-content)